Table of Contents

 - Third, based on other real world conditions (as opposed to lab-testing conditions) and interindividual variability, specific meals may generate improved glycemic responses in some individuals while the same meals may generate worsened glycemic responses in others.(Zeevi, 2015)

-For these reasons, it is not very surprising that the totality of evidence does not indicate significant health implications of the glycemic index or glycemic load, with large systematic reviews and meta-analyses indicating at most a mild impact on body weight, diabetes, cardiovascular disease, cancer, or all-cause mortality.(Vega-López, 2018; Turati, 2019; Reynolds, 2019)
+For these reasons, it is not very surprising that the totality of evidence does not indicate significant health implications of the glycemic index or glycemic load, with large systematic reviews and meta-analyses indicating at most a mild impact on body weight, diabetes, cardiovascular disease, cancer, or all-cause mortality.(Vega-López, 2018; Turati, 2019; Reynolds, 2019; Gaesser, 2021)

-A more recent umbrella review of meta-analyses of prospective cohort studies through November, 2020 found moderate quality evidence of an association between glycemic index and(Jayedi, 2020):
+A 2020 umbrella review of meta-analyses of prospective cohort studies found moderate quality evidence of an association between glycemic index and(Jayedi, 2020):